chandlerc/blog/content/slides/2026-memory-safety-deep-2/_index.md

 - Non-exclusive mutable pointers
   - Directly proving existing correct C++ code is memory safe
 - Support for C++ features like inheritance and specialization
-- More expressive than Rust, but with a complexity cost
+- More expressive than Rust, but with a complexity and verbosity cost
 - Allows _smooth_ migration of C++
   - Code patterns translate without cliffs, rearchitecting, or lots of unsafe

+{{% note %}}

+I want to be clear that when I compare Carbon to Rust and say it has greater expressivity, I'm not saying Rust has made a mistake in its safety model, or that we expect Carbon to be a replacement for Rust.
+Rust has a proven safety model that has been shown to work well across many classes of programs.
+Carbon aims to be complementary, targetting the specific use case of C++ migration, where gaining expressivity at a cost of more complexity and verbosity is a more worthwhile trade-off.

+{{% /note %}}